Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Details on Datasets, Models, and Parameter Selection

-For JSE, ERM and INLP, we set the batch size at 128.
-We also do so for RLACE, except in the case of the MultiNLI dataset - we only observed convergence for this dataset and method with a batch size of 512.
+For JSE, ERM, INLP, GDRO, JTT, ERM-GW and SUBG we set the batch size at 128.
+If we work with these methods with the smaller datasets in Section \ref{sec:instance_reweighting_limited}, we set the batch size to 64.
+We also do this for RLACE, except in the case of the MultiNLI dataset - we only observed convergence for this dataset and method with a batch size of 512.
 After setting the batch size, we select the best combination of the learning rate and weight decay.
 For the learning rate, we assess the values $10^{-1}$, $10^{-2}$, $10^{-3}$ and $10^{-4}$.
 For the weight decay, we assess the values 0, $10^{-3}$, $10^{-2}$, $10^{-1}$ and $1$.
 In the case of the Toy dataset we always set the weight decay to 0.
 For each method, we use the weighted binary cross-entropy on the validation set to measure performance.
-In the case of the toy, Waterbirds and CelebA dataset the performance is measured across 10 runs with a different seed.
-For the MultiNLI dataset, we measure it across 5 runs, each time finetuning the BERT model.
+For the Toy dataset, the performance is measured across 10 runs, and for the Waterbirds, CelebA and multiNLI dataset the performance is measured across 5 runs, each time with a different finetuned model.

 Below, we detail how the parameters were selected for each method, as well as implementation details for RLACE and adversarial removal.
-The selected combinations of the learning rate and weight decay can be found in Table\ref{tab:hyper_param_selection}.
+The selected combinations of the learning rate and weight decay can be found in Table \ref{tab:hyper_param_selection}.

 \textbf{ERM}: We select the learning rate and weight-decay combination that has the best performance for the main-task labels.
 These parameters are also used when fitting a logistic regression on the transformed representations from JSE, INLP or RLACE.
-We keep the parameters the same for group-weighted ERM.
+We keep the parameters the same for group-weighted ERM and subgroup sampling.

 \textbf{INLP}: we select the combination of parameters that has the best performance for the spurious concept labels, based on the first spurious concept vector found by INLP.
 We continue projecting out the spurious concept vectors found by INLP until the accuracy of the spurious concept classifier is no better than a majority rule classifier.
-Whether or not the BCE is statistically significantly different from that of a majority rule classifier is tested via an $t-$test of the difference in the BCE's for both classifiers, where the critical value is determined based on $\alpha = 0.05$.
+Whether or not the BCE is statistically significantly different from that of a majority rule classifier is tested via an $t$-test of the difference in the BCE's for both classifiers, where the critical value is determined based on $\alpha = 0.05$.